 Avada demo site uses Cloudflare CDN

 There is nothing wrong with using a good CDN (Content Delivery Network) and optimization service.
 I use a CDN myself.
-But this is something the theme authors should disclose.
-By omission, appears the theme itself—not the theme with a premium optimization service and CDN—gets you high scores on Page Speed results.
+But this is something Theme Fusion should disclose.
 Without Cloudflare, it follows that the Avada demo site home page would load significantly slower and score much lower on page speed test results.

 Below you can see the actual results for the Avada theme; out of the box, using just the demo content import, and with no further optimization or CDN services.
 I have noted the server environment details for reference:

-Our Avada theme demo testing site was loaded on a Webfaction 512MB RAM shared hosting account.
-This environment is used by many of our clients with small business web sites, using WordPress and premium Themeforest themes, like Avada, Enfold, Salient, and others.
+Our Avada theme demo testing site was loaded on a Webfaction 764MB RAM shared hosting account.
+This environment is used by many of our clients with small business web sites, using WordPress and premium ThemeForest themes like Avada, Enfold and others.